tobimori/kirby-join/README.md

 Updating job postings is not supported because the API offers a vastly limited feature set.
 For example, it is not possible to update the parts of a job posting (e.g. Intro, Requirements, Benefits) per part, but just as a whole.
 However, when doing so, JOIN downgrades the job posting to a single text box 'description-only' mode, which limits the editability in the JOIN backend.
 This and a few other edge cases is why we decided to not support updating or creating job postings for now.
 If this is a requirement for your project, please contact us for a custom quote.

+Pagination is currently not implemented, which means the maximum number of active jobs being synchronized is 50.
+Status that are not 'online' are ignored (or deleted, if active).

 ## Get Started

 TODO